TillFleisch/ESPHome-Philips-Smart-Coffee/README.md

 # Fully automated coffee

 The following script can be used to make a fully automated cup of coffee.
+The power switch used in this case does not perform a cleaning cycle.
+The cleaning check is required since after power loss the machine always cleans.
 This script will only continue to brew coffee under 2 conditions:

 - There was no cleaning cycle during start-up